MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/quick_start/manage_powershell.md

 ls c:\iisinstall
 ```

+For more information on Shared Folders see [Container Data Management](./management.manage_data.md).

 ### Create IIS Image <!--2-->

 Because the container is running a Nano Server OS Image, the Nano Server IIS packages will be needed to install IIS.
-These can be found on the Windows Sever Installation media, under the `NanoServer\Packages` directory.
+These can be found on the Windows Sever 2016 TP4 Installation media, under the `NanoServer\Packages` directory.

 Copy `Microsoft-NanoServer-IIS-Package.cab` from `NanoServer\Packages` to `c:\share` on the container host.